Running Percona Server for MySQL in a Docker Container¶

 docker run command.

-For example, to start run Percona Server with UTF-8
+For example, to start run Percona Server for MySQL with UTF-8

 as the default setting for character set